hosseinsz93/Verdant-SBU-tidal-project/README.md

 2. Adjust frame rate and output settings in the script as needed

 ## Contributors
-- Jonathan Craig - Initial development
+- Hossein Seyedzadeh
-- Hossein Seyedzadeh - Modifications and enhancements
+- Jonathan Craig

 ## Last Updated
 April 2025